PruvoNet/squiss-ts/source/includes/_squiss.md

 You can gzip the messages, which will reduce the message size, thus enabling you to send large messages, and also reduce the cost of those message.
-You can optionally gzip only if a message size certain criteria is met ([minGzipSize](#squiss-class-constructor-options-gzip-options-mingzipsize)), to reduce compute overhead.
+You can optionally gzip only if a min message size criteria is met ([minGzipSize](#squiss-class-constructor-options-gzip-options-mingzipsize)), to reduce compute overhead.

 #### gzip